 In the workplace, you can meet this goal by setting up healthy workspaces.
 This effort can include everything from allowing employees to select furniture and equipment that works best for them to maintaining a comfortable temperature and using warm lighting.
 While you should make sure that your employees have their own personal spaces to work, you can also leave some space flexible so that employees can collaborate and let their creativity flow.

-Companies creating a positive work environment for employees
+Examples of companies creating a positive work environment for employees

 From tech companies to health care providers and supermarkets, several U.S-based businesses set admirable examples for creating positive work environments.
 Find out which companies have the best work culture and what steps they’ve taken to do so.